NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Weapon Supremacy.md

 Your skill with weapons bends the laws of reality, allowing you to continuously attack with speed that would normally require magical assistance.
-You're permanently [[Conditions/Quickened|Quickened]].
+You're permanently [[Quickened|Quickened]].
 You can use your extra action only to Strike.

 *Source: Pathfinder Player Core*
 *ORC*